r-c-f/waynergy/README.md

 activated remotely, `screensaver/stop` should contain a command to terminate it when it is deactivated.

+#### Idle inhibition hack

+`idle-inhibit` should contain a 'start' and a 'stop' file, with commands to be run to stop whatever idle monitor is working when swaynergy starts, and to restart it before swaynergy exits.
+This is to bypass the problem of needing an active surface to inhibit idle in the actual underlying protocols, which we must do in order to prevent the screensaver/lock screen/whatever from being triggered except by the Synergy screensaver message.
+In my case, this means killing swayidle, and restarting swayidle.

 ## Acknowledgements

 * [uSynergy](https://github.com/symless/synergy-micro-client) for the protocol library
+* The swaywm people, who've provided the protocols to make something like this possible
+* wl-clipboard, because its watch mode turns it into a clipboard manager so I I don't have to.